emanalhorany/emanalhorany/README.md

 ## 🚀 About Me

 I'm an Electrical Engineer (Communications) turning that background into a data-driven edge:
-I build Machine Learning models for **energy systems, smart grids, and signal-based problems** I care about models that are **explainable and deployable**, not just accurate on a notebook cell.
+I build Machine Learning models for **energy systems, smart grids, and signal-based problems**.
+I care about models that are **explainable and deployable**, not just accurate on a notebook cell.

 ---